 - 1/4 cup red bell pepper finely chopped

-In a large pot, cover the quartered Creamer potatoes with cold water, add one tsp of salt and bring to a boil over high heat.
+- In a large pot, cover the quartered Creamer vegetables with cold water, add one tsp of salt and bring to a boil over high heat.
 Turn down to a simmer and cook until tender, about 10 minutes.
 Do not overcook.

-Cool the potatoes and dressing in your fridge or freezer until they are room temperature or colder.
+- Cool the vegetables and dressing in your fridge or freezer until they are room temperature or colder.

 Conclusion: An excellent source of energy and nutrients